gigernau/PCAHyperspectralClassifier/README.md

-# PCAHyperClassificator
+# PCAHyperClassifier

-Classification of Hyperspectral Images ( HSIs ) with Principal Component Analysis ( PCA ) in CUDA ( cuBLAS ).
+Classification of Hyperspectral Images ( HSIs ) with preprocessing using Principal Component Analysis ( PCA ) on CUDA ( cuBLAS ).

 ## References